APSingh-007/exercism-python-solutions/README.md

 ## 💡 **Contributing**

-If you have suggestions or improvements, feel free to fork the repo and open a pull request.
+If you have better solutions or improvements for mine, feel free to fork the repo and open a pull request.
+It will help me get more feedback and learn more.

 ## 📜 **License**

 This repository is licensed under the **MIT License**.

----

-Happy Coding! 🚀
+Feel free to use this code anywhere.